Santissima Annunziata, Pescia

 Santissima Annunziata is a Roman Catholic church located in Pescia, region of Tuscany, Italy.

 History

-Construction of the church began in 1600, designed by Antonio Maria Ferri, and the church was affiliated with the Barnabite order, that occupied the church until 1782.
+Construction of the church began in 1600, designed by Antonio Maria Ferri, and the church was affiliated with the Barnabite order, which occupied the church until 1782.
 Construction was interrupted in 1631 with the sweep of the plague, and work continued until the early 18th century.

 The interior contains the following altarpieces: